triforce/minos/README.md

 minOS
 =====

-A simple hobby operating system based on a monolithic kernel design written purely in assembly language.
+A minimal bare bones operating system based on a monolithic kernel design written purely in Assembly language.

 Legacy boots from a pre-built disk image with planned support for GRUB multiboot.

+Kernel size: 8 KiB

 System Requirements:

-* RAM: 2MB - (3MB for User Mode)
+* RAM: 3 MiB
 * CPU: x86-64

 Microprocessors tested on: